In this post, I will introduce three ways to create a startup script in Ubuntu: systemd (

-Assume that the script to be ran when startup is at
+Suppose that the script to run is at

 [Unit] Description=My custom startup script # After=network.target # After=systemd-user-sessions.service # After=network-online.target [Service] # User=spark # Type=simple # PIDFile=/run/my-service.pid ExecStart=/home/transang/startup.sh start # ExecReload=/home/transang/startup.sh reload # ExecStop=/home/transang/startup.sh stop # TimeoutSec=30 # Restart=on-failure # RestartSec=30 # StartLimitInterval=350 # StartLimitBurst=10 [Install] WantedBy=multi-user.target